Simple and tight device-independent security proofs: Introduction

 \subsection{Results and contributions}

-In this work we demonstrate that a newly developed tool, the ``entropy accumulation theorem''~\cite{dupuis2016entropy}, can be effectively applied to give proofs of security with essentially tight parameters for a broad range of device-independent protocols.
-Our main contribution is a general framework, consisting of a flexible protocol and analysis, for applying the EAT to establish quantitative results on device-independent security.

-Our technique amounts to establishing a reduction to the i.i.d.\@ setting, with the major advantage that the reduction is virtually lossless in terms of parameters.
-As a consequence we are able to extend the tight results known for, e.g., DIQKD under the i.i.d.\@ assumption to the most general setting.
-Our technique is simpler and allows for more modular protocols than previous ad-hoc approaches.
-As more and more device-independent protocols are being considered, it is highly important to have a simple, yet strong, technique to prove security.
+We introduce a general framework, consisting of a flexible protocol and analysis, for obtaining DI proofs of security for a broad range of cryptographic tasks.
+Our technique takes advantage of the sequential nature of the protocol, as well as the specific way in which classical statistics are collected by users of the protocol, to establish a reduction to the i.i.d.\@ setting.
+A major advantage of our approach is that the reduction is virtually lossless in terms of parameters.
+Hence, our result establishes the a priori surprising fact that general quantum adversaries are no stronger than an adversary restricted to i.i.d.\@ attacks.
+As a consequence, we are able to extend tight results known for, e.g., DIQKD, under the i.i.d.\@ assumption, to the most general setting.
+This yields the best rates known for any protocol for a DI cryptographic task.

+To further discuss our results we state an informal version of our main theorem, that describes the entropy generation guarantees of our protocol (see Lemma~\ref{lem:main_soundness} for a formal statement, and Theorem~\ref{thm:main_generation_chsh} for the specialization of the protocol to the CHSH inequality).

+\begin{thm}[Main theorem, informal] Fix a choice of parameters, including an underlying non-local game, for Protocol~\ref{pro:randomness_generation}.
+Then there exist constants $c_1,c_2>0$ such that the following holds.
+Let $D$ be any device and $\rho_{|\Omega}$ the state generated using Protocol~\ref{pro:randomness_generation}, conditioned on the protocol not aborting.
+Then for any $\varepsilon_1,\varepsilon_2\in(0,1)$, either the protocol aborts with probability greater than $1-\varepsilon_1$ or